-Quint: Y'all know me.
+Quint: [Quint first scratches the chalk board to get everyone's attention] Y'all know me.
 Know how I earn a livin'.
 I'll catch this bird for you, but it ain't gonna be easy.
 Bad fish.
 Not like going down the pond chasin' bluegills and tommycods.
 This shark, swallow you whole.
 Little shakin', little tenderizin', an' down you go.
 And we gotta do it quick, that'll bring back your tourists, put all your businesses on a payin' basis.
 But it's not gonna be pleasant.
 I value my neck a lot more than three thousand bucks, chief.
 I'll find him for three, but I'll catch him, and kill him, for ten.
 But you've gotta make up your minds.
 If you want to stay alive, then ante up.
 If you want to play it cheap, be on welfare the whole winter.
 I don't want no volunteers, I don't want no mates, there's just too many captains on this island. $10,000 for me by myself.
 For that you get the head, the tail, the whole damn thing.

 Brody: Is it true that most people get attacked by sharks in three feet of water about ten feet from the beach?

 Brody: And that... and that before people started to swim for recreation - I mean before sharks knew what they were missing - that a lot of these attacks weren't reported?

 Hooper: That's right.

 Brody: Now this shark that... that... that swims alone...

 Brody: Rogue, yeah.
 Now this guy, he... he keeps swimmin' around in a place where the feeding is good until the food supply is gone, right?

 Hooper: It's called "territoriality".
 It's just a theory that I happen to... agree with.